iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

-Make sure you have enought ether to deploy it.
-See our first hello world tutorial for more details.
+Make sure you have enough ether to deploy your app.
+See our first [Hello World](https://www.katacoda.com/sulliwane/scenarios/hello-world) tutorial for more details.

 `iexec wallet create`{{execute}}